 Is Korean spinach good for you?

 Yes!
-It’s packed with fiber and delicious nutrients.
+This Korean spinach side dish is packed with fiber and delicious nutrients.

-If you enjoyed this Korean spinach banchan, you may like these other Korean recipes:
+If you enjoyed this Korean spinach banchan, you may like these other Korean banchan recipes:

 Easy 10-min.
 Korean Spinach Side Dish (Sigeumchi Namul)

-- Thoroughly wash your spinach at least 4-5 times to remove any dirt.
-The water should run green but clear.
+- In a large bowl, wash your spinach at least 4-5 times in cold running water to remove a lot of dirt.
+The water should run green but clear at the bottom of the bowl.
 Strain the water.

 - Drain the cold water.
-With clean hands, gather the spinach into a ball and gently squeeze out excess water.
-Transfer spinach to a mixing bowl.
+With clean hands, gather the spinach into a ball and squeeze out as much water as possible.
+Transfer spinach to a large mixing bowl.